 Closing thoughts: WordPress is outdated and won't help you scale

 WordPress is great for small companies and portfolio sites, but if you want to reach bigger audiences, you need an architecture that will help you scale.
 Jamstack-powered digital experiences are infinitely more scalable.
-When you undertake a Jamstack migration, you immediately empower your marketing and development teams and give them the tools to work in sync and create fast, converting static sites and applications that delight your audience.
+When you undertake a Jamstack migration, you immediately empower your marketing and development teams, give them the tools to work in sync, and create fast, converting static sites and applications that delight your audience.

 Need help migrating from WordPress to Jamstack?
 We can help you out.
-Check our Jamstack development services or contact us and tell us all about your current situation and we'll take it from there.
+Check our Jamstack development services or tell us about your current situation, and we'll take it from there.